jasonratcliff/thesis/data-raw/README.md

       - Standardize dates and create a new vector with month and day
           - Log records mismatched with the date format `YYYY-MM-DD`
   - Split comma-separated prior annotations as separate variables
-      - Identification agreements denoted by “\!” are replaced with corresponding text
+      - Identification agreements denoted by “\!” are substituted with ID
       - Extract most recent annotations into a new column
           - Replace recent annotations by synonym according to O’Kane (2010)